 Until last night, the Full Self-Driving Capability section of the Design Studio indicated the final piece of the FSD puzzle, Autosteer on city streets, was “coming later this year.”

-The change is valid for both the Canadian and U.S. versions of the online configurator.
+The change is valid for both the Canadian and U.S. versions of the online configurator.still months away from releasing the beta version of the software north of the border.

 It is however frustrating to see it pushed back yet another time.
 In an interview with Fortune in December 2015 Musk promised “complete autonomy in approximately two years” .